SumiSastri/weather-app-js-node/readme.md

 -  To stop tracking a file that is currently tracked, use git rm --cached set up .env files and ensure they are in gitignore files [https://help.github.com/en/github/using-git/ignoring-files] / [https://git-scm.com/docs/gitignore] username:password - remove <> which are placeholders

 Once you can see your dotenv files are not tracked merge the bug branch to master and you can add the API keys safely once you have connected the front end files to the back-end server.

+## Branch 3 html-set-up
+[mkdir public folder] cd into folder add the html file and create directories to separate css and js files [mkdir css js] add the styles.css and scripts.js files in their respective directories Set up your app with the key information you want to extract from the Dark Sky API, check render with a hello world tag and then check the render of each of the elements you are setting up.

+## Branch 4 javascript-dom-connections